keithrabb/School_District_Analysis/README.md

 ## Task - Aggregate the data and showcase the trends in school performance through high level snapshot of the school district's key metrics.
 - Over view of metrics for each school
+- Identify top five schools based on overall passing rates
-- Identify top and bottom five schools based on overall passing rates
+- Identify bottom five schools based on overall passing rates
 - Average math and reading scores in each grade level at each school
 - School performance based on budget per student
 - School performance based on school size